 - Make sure that any opinion you include is balanced and be able to state the facts or assumptions on which it is based.

-Who pays for a report is an issue which should be established before the report is written.
-In many cases, this is obvious, being usually the party who requests the report (the patient, an official organisation or a commercial company).
+Who pays for a medical report is an issue which should be established before the report is written.
+In many cases, this is obvious, being usually the party who requests the medical report (the patient, an official organisation or a commercial company).
 Fees are sometimes negotiated between the medical profession and the relevant authority.
 Some reports are part of the GP's NHS contract but many are not.
-It is advisable to have an advertised list of fees for the most common reports, so that it is made clear to patients that they will have to pay and how much the report will cost.
+It is advisable to have an advertised list of fees for the most common reports, so that it is made clear to patients that they will have to pay and how much the medical report will cost.

 Doctors are occasionally requested to provide reports for no payment, such as charitable organisations, students seeking evidence of extenuating circumstances for an academic authority or patients requesting support for housing need.
 As in many other areas of clinical practice, this will require the doctor to make an individual judgement based on the merit of each request.